KDAB/knut/docs/API/script/cppdocument.md

 !!! note ""
     Since: Knut 1.1

-Adds a new member in a specific class under the specefic access specifier.
+Adds a new member in a specific class under the specific access specifier.

 If the class does not exist, log error can't find the class, but if the specifier is valid but does not exist in the class, we will add that specifier in the end of the